Code of Conduct

 A. a written summary of the allegations of the complaint;

-B. notification that he/she may provide within a reasonable time a response to the allegations;
+B. notification that the respondent may provide within a reasonable time a response to the allegations;

 C. notification that the Ethics Committee will advise the respondent and the complainant, after conducting its investigation, whether it has decided that reason exists to believe a violation of the Code of Ethics has occurred and of its intention to request that the ABAA Board of Governors schedule a hearing on the matter; and that among the materials to be submitted by the Ethics Committee to the Board will be any responses to the allegations provided by the respondent;

-E. Finally, notification that if the Board determines that a violation of the Ethical Code has occurred it has the authority to levy a fine, censure, suspend up to one year or expel a member from the ABAA in accordance with By-laws section 1.2.
+E. Finally, notification that if the Board determines that a violation of the Code of Ethics has occurred it has the authority to levy a fine, censure, suspend up to one year or expel a member from the ABAA in accordance with By-laws section 1.2.